RationalAsh/biorobotics-lab-nus/content/authors/wu-xiaoyu/_index.md

 # List each interest with a dash
 interests:
-- Physical Human-Robot Interaction
+- Intention Detection
-- Motion Control Design
+- Mechanical Design
-- Exoskeleton Robotics
+- Rehab Robotics

 education:
   courses: